-- 113. The reporting of provisions in the CSV\CR\SCEN template and REA in the CSV\CR\REA template should be fully in line with IFRS 9 and exclude IFRS 9 transitional arrangements. - 114.
+- 111. The starting point parameter values shall be modelled based on observed macroeconomic variables as per paragraph 110 and shall be suitable for the projection of sufficiently conservative credit risk parameters over the stress test horizon.
+To the extent, starting point parameters are not fully reflecting the 2022 actual macroeconomic situation, e.g. due EBA-compliant Covid-19 moratoria, they have to be adjusted accordingly in order to disregard the mitigating effect of moratoria and capture the appropriate credit risk profile of the loans. - 112.
+The reporting of provisions in the CSV\CR\SCEN template and REA in the CSV\CR\REA template should be fully in line with IFRS 9 and exclude IFRS 9 transitional arrangements. - 113.
 Assets valued according to the simplified approach of IFRS 9 (as defined under IFRS 9 5.5.15) shall be reported under S2 for the purpose of this stress test.
-Purchased or originated credit-impaired assets (POCI) shall be reported as they are under FINREP template 4.4.1 row 150 ("of which: purchased credit-impaired financial assets"). - 115.
-Additional data will be collected in the CSV\CR\COVID19 template for the sub-portfolios of exposures subject to COVID-19 related moratoria and newly originated exposures subject to COVID-19 PGS.
+Purchased or originated credit-impaired assets (POCI) shall be classified as reported under FINREP template 18 columns 058 and 900, respectively ("of which: purchased or originated credit-impaired financial assets"). - 114.
+Additional data will be collected in the CSV\CR\COVID19 template for the sub-portfolios of exposures subject to COVID-19 PGS.
 The template guidance includes specific instructions for the report of this information.
-Banks are required to provide information in the explanatory note regarding the exposures reported in the template CSV\CR\COVID19 that are treated under the securitisation framework.
+Banks are required to provide information in the explanatory note regarding the exposures reported in the template CSV\CR\COVID19 that are treated under the securitisation framework. - 115.
+In the template CSV\CR\COVID19, the breakdown by country of the counterparty will only be reported for countries where exposures under PGS are material.
+The countries reported in CSV\CR\SCEN should be reported in CSV\CR\COVID19 until reaching a minimum of 95% of the sum of total exposure subject to PGS.